Recycling. Return Home

 Where does it go?
 To paper mills which screen and pulp it.
 Then it is made into rolls of paper or cardboard, often for packaging.

-If you have responsibility for disposing of waste within an organisation there are professionals who will help; click for more information Professional Recyclers: Information for.
-They should be able to recycle much more than paper and cover a lot of other needs as well including compliance with the The Environmental Protection Act and The Data Protection Act Data Protection Act: Information.
+If you have responsibility for disposing of waste within an organisation there are professionals who will help.
+They should be able to recycle much more than paper (eg cans, glass, plastic cups, toner cartridges etc)and cover a lot of other needs as well including compliance with the The Environmental Protection Act and The Data Protection Act.
+Our Reference pages give Some Information on the UK Data Protection Act and Plastics: Recycling and Marking Codes.

-CAT Link The CAT Tipsheet on Composting says you can create better compost and reduce the amount of rubbish you throw away by composting paper and cardboard which isn't suitable for taking to the recycling bank CAT Tipsheet on Composting Paper and Card: Information.
+The CAT Tipsheet on Composting says you can create better compost and reduce the amount of rubbish you throw away by composting paper and cardboard which isn't suitable for taking to the recycling bank.

-Confederation of Paper Industries Link The Confederation of Paper Industries is the trade association for the paper industry; their site gives info on paper recycling and other links Confederation of Paper Industries: Information.
+The Confederation of Paper Industries is the trade association for the paper industry; their site gives info on paper recycling and other links.

-Green Stationery Company Link The Green Stationery Company do not recycle but supply recycled paper and green office products.
-They select environmentally benign products and those with environmental advantages over the standard office products Green Stationery Company: Information.
+The Green Stationery Company do not recycle but supply recycled paper and green office products.
+They select environmentally benign products and those with environmental advantages over the standard office products.

-New Leaf Recycling Link New Leaf Recycling, based in south London, offers recycling schemes for office waste paper, redundant IT equipment and printer cartridges; they sell remanufactured laser printer and inkjet cartridges New Leaf Recycling: Information.
+New Leaf Recycling, based in south London, offers recycling schemes for office waste paper, redundant IT equipment and printer cartridges; they sell remanufactured laser printer and inkjet cartridges.

-Paper Round Link Paper Round offer schemes for recycling office paper, reusing laser and inkjet cartridges as well as offering free advice in office recycling Paper Round: Information.
+Paper Round offer schemes for recycling office paper, reusing laser and inkjet cartridges as well as offering free advice in office recycling.

 (Note that much fuller treatment of IT equipment and printer cartridges is given in the section on Computers and Cartridges)